Your content might be fantastic, but learning how to write a blog post is more about how you present your information to your potential readers.

-Why not investigate new themes and see if you can make your blog look much better.
+Why not investigate new themes and see if you can make your blog look much better?

-New themes can also give you faster page loading as well as more up to date options, especially with premium themes.
+New themes can also give you faster page loading as well as more up-to-date options, especially with premium themes.

-2. Select your fonts, size and colours
+2. Select your fonts, size, and colors